airbop/airbop-client/README.md

 ## Optional Values For Replacement

-These values are located in the `CommonUtilities.java` class.
+The optional values, like the required replacements, are located in the `CommonUtilities.java` class.

 ###### USE_LOCATION